kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 GitHub](https://github.com/OpenVPN/easy-rsa/releases), unpacking it,
-and adding the EasyRSA directory to your `$PATH`; `easyrsa` is a bash script, so you do not need to worry about building or fetching a binary specific to your OS or ISA.
+and adding the EasyRSA directory to your `$PATH`; `easyrsa` is a bash script, so you do not need to worry about building or fetching a binary specific to your OS or computer architecture.

 Easy-RSA uses [OpenSSL](https://www.openssl.org/), so you will need that installed too.